Gender equality in music!

 Why is this happening?
 But, more importantly, how can we reduce this gap?

-We talked about it with some of Soundreef’s female artists and we decided to join forces and launch a message, or rather, a wish: More Women in Music!
+We talked about it with some of Soundreef’s female artists and we decided to join forces to launch a message, or rather, make a wish: More Women in Music!

 We too want to join those whose objective is to strive for change.

 We want the Gender Divide to finally be 50-50.

 Music has the floor

 It’s time for music to stand up to these figures.

 Click on the artist and watch the video.

 - Women feel they are taken less seriously;